microsoft/CCF/doc/overview/glossary.rst

   RPC
     `Remote Procedure Call <https://en.wikipedia.org/wiki/Remote_procedure_call>`_ is a way to execute functions in remote machines.
 CCF uses :term:`REST` host services to allow clients to execute programs inside the :term:`enclave` via the :term:`ring buffer`.

+  Service identity
+    The public identity of the CCF service, represented as an X.509 certificate.
+It is used to authenticate the service to clients and other nodes.
+See :ref:`here <architecture/Cryptography:Service>` for more detail.

   SEV-SNP
     `AMD Secure Encrypted Virtualisation - Secure Nested Paging <https://www.amd.com/en/processors/amd-secure-encrypted-virtualization>`_ is a trusted execution environment platform.
 It is a technology used to isolate virtual machines from the hypervisor with strong memory integrity protection.